 - San Jose (Costa Rica) at £388 (~€445)

 Middle East & Africa:

-Most connections are non-stop and operated by British Airways.
-In some rare cases, you’ll be flying with American Airlines, or with Iberia.
+All these flights are non-stop and operated by British Airways.
 Adding luggage to your booking usually costs €90-100.

 By the way, other airlines are offering good economy class dealz from London as well: